Integrated Sliding-Short/Probe Tuner with Doorknob Transition for High-Q Cavities: Analytical Model of the Integrated Coax-Waveguide Tuner

 \subsection{Door--knob transformer, probe impedance, and sliding short}

-As Fig.~\ref{fig:tuner_circuit} shows, the copper center-conductor first traverses the door-knob gap by a length $h_{\rm g}$ and then protrudes a distance $h$ into the cylindrical $\mathrm{TM}^z_{011}$ cavity\footnote{The short section below Plane~B lies inside the WR-42 guide and is contained inside the doorknob matrix; only the exposed length $h$ radiates into the cavity.}.
+As Fig.~\ref{fig:tuner_circuit} shows, the copper center-conductor first traverses the doorknob gap by a length $h_{\rm g}$ and then protrudes a distance $h$ into the cylindrical $\mathrm{TM}^z_{011}$ cavity\footnote{The short section below Plane~B lies inside the WR-42 guide and is contained inside the doorknob matrix; only the exposed length $h$ radiates into the cavity.}.
 The serial network on the cavity side of Plane~A therefore contains two elements in series:

-\paragraph*{(i) Door‑knob $L$--$C$ step with gap inductance.} Treating the doorknob gap as an $L$--$C$ step follows standard waveguide discontinuity modeling \cite{slater_microwave_1942} and is analogous to the stepped impedance transformers used in modern tuner structures \cite{Kiuru2007,Stanec2013}.
+\paragraph*{(i) Doorknob $L$--$C$ step with gap inductance.} Treating the doorknob gap as an $L$--$C$ step follows standard waveguide discontinuity modeling \cite{slater_microwave_1942} and is analogous to the stepped impedance transformers used in modern tuner structures \cite{Kiuru2007,Stanec2013}.
 The inductance is augmented by the center-conductor section in the gap,